-The new challenge for Luxury Brands is to target international, Chinese travellers.
-With growing levels of wealth and over 300 million middle class consumers travelling overseas more frequently than ever, a new trend in China has emerged; buying luxury products abroad.
-In fact a staggering 80% of Chinese tourists travelling to Europe have purchased luxury branded products in the country where they are produced, notably; Italy, France and the UK.
+The new challenge for Luxury Brands is to target international, Chinese travelers.
+With growing levels of wealth and over 300 million middle-class consumers traveling overseas more frequently than ever, a new trend in China has emerged; buying luxury products abroad.
+In fact, a staggering 80% of Chinese tourists traveling to Europe have purchased luxury branded products in the country where they are produced, notably; Italy, France and the UK.

-As shopping and travelling fuses together in new and interesting ways it is important for high-end brands to attract this new wealthy consumer.
-It is about re-orientating marketing strategy to not just sell in China but also attract the traveller to shop in stores outside of China, particularly flagship, national stores.
+As shopping and traveling fuses together in new and interesting ways it is important for high-end brands to attract this new wealthy consumer.
+It is about re-orientating your marketing strategy to not just sell in China but also attract the traveler to shop in stores outside of China, particularly flagship, national stores.

 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today